onnela-lab/forest/forest/sycamore/README.md

   * `beiwe_id`: The Beiwe ID of the user corresponding to the answer
   * `question id`: The question ID corresponding to the answer
   * `question text`: The question text corresponding to the answer
-  * `question type`: The type of question (radio button, free response, etc) corresponding to the answer
+  * `question type`: The type of question (radio button, free response, etc.) corresponding to the answer
   * `question answer options`: The answer options presented to the user (applicable for check box or radio button surveys)
   * `timestamp`: The Unix timestamp corresponding to the latest time the user was on the question
   * `Local time`: The local time corresponding to the latest time the user was on the question